Fleet Management (FM)

-What features are important on the fleet management technology?
+What features are important in fleet management technology?

-1. Connectivity: right connection to drivers and workers, companies can leverage their fleet as effectively as possible.
+1. Connectivity: right connection to drivers and workers, companies can leverage their fleet as efficiently as possible.

 5. Weather forecasting technology is great for providing a rough idea of what the weather will be like over a period of time.

 What data can we get thanks to fleet management?

 1. Driver behavior: by combining received data from the vehicle tracking system and the onboard computer, it is possible to form a profile for any given driver (average speed, the frequency of detours, breaks, the severity of maneuvers, etc.).

 2. Mechanical diagnostics: an advanced fleet management systems (FMS) can connect to the vehicle's onboard computer, and gather data for the user.
 Data such as mileage and fuel consumption are gathered into a global statistics scheme.

 3. Fleet management software: it allows functions such as recording driver and vehicle details, the tracking of procurement costs, scheduling of maintenance and servicing tasks, import of fuel transactions, and measuring of fleet performance via reports and charts.

 4. Fleet security and control: it includes security of the vehicle while stopped or not in operation and the ability to safely disable a vehicle while in operation.